Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Related Work

-\textbf{Masked Visual Modeling} (MVM) is a premier paradigm for self-supervised learning (SSL) in vision, especially in Transformer architectures.
-The foundational MAE~\cite{he2022masked} framework introduces masked token prediction for images, learning via reconstructing heavily masked input patches.
-Its video extensions, \ie, VideoMAE~\cite{tong2022videomae} and MAE-ST~\cite{tong2022videomae}, show that random spacetime masking enables effective spatiotemporal representation learning, with large speedups and performance surpassing supervised alternatives.
-While MAE targets pixel reconstruction, more recent approaches like MaskFeat~\cite{wei2022masked} predict richer features, specifically HOG descriptors, yielding strong performance in video understanding tasks and generalizing well to images.
-MCMAE~\cite{gao2022mcmae} expands this framework by integrating masked convolutions into a hybrid convolution‑Transformer architecture and supervising multi-scale features, leading to clear performance gains on classification and detection.
-Meanwhile, SparK~\cite{tian2023designing} makes MVM viable for pure convolutional backbones, addressing masking irregularities with sparse conv encoders and UNet-style hierarchical decoders, showing solid improvements on detection and segmentation.
-SdAE~\cite{chen2022sdae} employs a student–teacher masked autoencoder with multi-view masking, improving downstream tasks such as segmentation and detection competitively and efficiently.
-In the domain of large-scale self-supervision, DINOv2~\cite{oquab2023dinov2} shows that ViTs with discriminative-style SSL, trained on a massive curated dataset, can rival weakly-supervised models—yielding robust, general-purpose visual representations without reconstruction targets.
-In domain-specific applications, CSMAE~\cite{shah2025csmae} tailors masking to the spatiotemporal importance in surgical video frames, pretraining on cataract surgery data and achieving superior step recognition compared to generic pretraining strategies.
+\textbf{Masked Visual Modeling.} MVM has emerged as a dominant paradigm for self-supervised learning in vision, particularly for Transformer-based architectures.
+The seminal MAE framework~\cite{he2022masked} learns representations by reconstructing heavily masked image patches through masked token prediction.
+Its video extensions, such as VideoMAE and MAE-ST~\cite{tong2022videomae}, demonstrate that random spatiotemporal masking enables efficient and effective video representation learning, achieving large training speedups and strong performance.
+Beyond pixel reconstruction, methods like MaskFeat~\cite{wei2022masked} predict richer features such as HOG descriptors, improving generalization for video and image understanding.
+Subsequent works further extend the paradigm: MCMAE~\cite{gao2022mcmae} integrates masked convolutions with hybrid convolution–Transformer architectures and multi-scale supervision, while SparK~\cite{tian2023designing} adapts MVM to pure convolutional backbones using sparse encoders and hierarchical decoders.
+Other approaches explore improved training strategies, such as the student–teacher masked autoencoder SdAE~\cite{chen2022sdae} with multi-view masking for stronger downstream performance.
+At larger scale, DINOv2~\cite{oquab2023dinov2} demonstrates that discriminative self-supervised learning with ViTs can produce robust visual representations without reconstruction objectives.
+More recently, domain-specific designs such as CSMAE~\cite{shah2025csmae} introduce spatiotemporal importance-aware masking for surgical videos, achieving superior surgical step recognition compared with generic pretraining strategies.